The story behind this heartwarming Hurricane Harvey photo

 Harvey hit the Texas coast Aug.
 25 and stalled, dumping one trillion gallons of water across Harris County, according to the Harris County Flood Control District.

-She hopes to use the photo as a way to raise money to help students and teachers from Kingwood High School recover after the school succumbed to heavy flooding.
+She's now using the photo as a way to raise money to help students and teachers from Kingwood High School recover after the school succumbed to heavy flooding and will be closed for the school year.
+You can click here to doante.
 She’s given an apparel company permission to design shirts with her photo, proceeds of which will be donated to victims.

 Days later, Brito-Salcido captured another touching moment when her son, dressed as a firefighter, delivered breakfast to two Houston police officers.
 The officers were monitoring floodwaters outside her neighborhood near the swollen San Jacinto River.
 Giovanni noticed they looked tired, so he brought them bacon-and-egg breakfast tacos.